Flexi Medical Certificate

 After synthesizing our empathy findings, we used the following "How Might We" (HMW) questions to guide our brainstorming and concept exploration:

-How might we make the upload process feel more reassuring and less formal for clients?
+How might we make the experience feel more reassuring and less formal for clients?

-How might we use visuals to clarify instructions and reduce cognitive load?
+How might we use visuals and clearer guidance to reduce cognitive load?

 Concept Exploration & Co-creation